opnfv/functest/docs/testing/user/userguide/test_details.rst

    :align: center
    :alt: vIMS architecture

 cloudify_ims_perf
- ^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^
 This testcase extends the cloudify_ims test case.
 The first part is similar but the testing part is different.
 The testing part consists in automating a realistic signaling load on the vIMS using an Ixia loader (proprietary tools)
  - You need to have access to an Ixia licence server defined in the configuration file.

 To start this test you need to have access to an Ixia licence server and have ixia image locally -
       case_name: cloudify_ims_perf
       project_name: functest
       criteria: 100
       blocking: false
       description: ''
       dependencies:
           installer: ''
-           scenario: 'o'
+          scenario: ''
       run:
           module: 'functest.opnfv_tests.vnf.ims.cloudify_ims_perf'
           class: 'CloudifyImsPerf'

 orchestra_openims
 ^^^^^^^^^^^^^^^^^